What is it?

 - externships with partner organizations in their communities

 We will also host two special in-person events – the Youth Poetry Slam and Community Summit – where our 30 youth leaders will be able to share their voices, stories, and learnings with our community.
-Check out the incredible collection of poems created by last year’s Summer Academy students.
+Check out the incredible collection of poems created by our 2021 Summer Academy students.
+And don’t miss the 2023 Community Summit presentations below:

 To address potential barriers for students participating in the program, we are providing each student with an iPad and internet connectivity.
 This technology will allow our students to engage in online learning, group activities, digital organizing, and more.
 We are also partnering with local community farms to provide weekly boxes of fresh locally-grown produce and home garden kits to students and their families.